Palmdate/manager_driver_tasks/README.md

-# README
+# manager_driver_tasks

-This README would normally document whatever steps are necessary to get the application up and running.
+Build an API server to work with geo-based tasks.
+Imagine that you are operating a logistics company that consists of managers and drivers.
+Managers can create tasks and drivers need to pick up and process the tasks nearby his location.

-Things you may want to cover:
+* Ruby version: 2.7

-* Ruby version
+* System dependencies:

-* System dependencies
+  Ruby on Rails: 6.0

 * Configuration